Cheap motorbike Insurance

 The group a motorbike is categorised in depends mostly on its price, power, and performance level, but other factors such as availability of spare parts and average time required for repairs also come into play.

-Motorbikes are also generally categorised according to the way they likely to be used by their owners.
+Motorcycle insurance is also generally categorised according to the way the bike is likely to be used by its owner.
 The four groups are social, domestic and pleasure; commuting; business; courier and delivery.
 These categories may also influence premium costs, with high-use and commercial categories incurring higher premiums.

 These insurance categories offer specialist insurance for defined groups of people and vehicles.

-- Classic motorbikes: This insurance may often be cheaper than standard motorbike insurance, because these motorbikes are typically on the road less, their owners are more likely to take good care of these bikes, and they’re less attractive to thieves.
+- Classic motorbike insurance: This insurance may often be cheaper than standard motorbike insurance, because these motorbikes are typically on the road less, their owners are more likely to take good care of these bikes, and they’re less attractive to thieves.

-- Modified motorbikes: Modifications could look good and add performance and power, but they might also increase premiums for these very reasons.
+- Modified motorbike insurance: Modifications could look good and add performance and power, but they might also increase premiums for these very reasons.
 Modded motorbikes are typically more expensive to repair too.

-- Young or convicted riders: These are considered high-risk categories, and a rider who is in one of these categories could pay higher premiums.
+- Young or convicted rider insurance: These are considered high-risk categories, and a rider who is in one of these categories could pay higher premiums.
 Some convicted riders may find it difficult to get insurance, and may want to try a specialist insurer.

-Motorbike owners could choose from several different policy add ons, depending on their needs and preferences.
+Motorbike owners can choose from several different policy add ons when they’re taking out motorcycle insurance, depending on their needs and preferences.
 These include the ability to nominate additional riders who are covered when using the motorbike; purchasing coverage for pillion passengers; and purchasing coverage that applies when the owner of the insured motorbike rides another motorbike.